 You should understand the risks of holding the securities of a Commission-identified issuer.
 First, the ability to inspect and investigate auditors is important in maintaining the integrity of disclosures by public companies.
 As a result, when investing in a Commission-identified issuer, you may be missing this key component of regulatory oversight for your investment.

-You should also be aware that the securities of a Commission-identified issuer will be subject to a trading prohibition in the United States if the company is so identified for three consecutive years.
+You should also be aware that the securities of a Commission-identified issuer will be subject to a trading prohibition in the United States if the company is so identified for two consecutive years.
 This could result in the securities becoming illiquid and potentially losing value significantly.

 Investors who hold securities of Commission-identified issuers are encouraged to seek additional advice regarding their alternatives.